worasit/pilot-graphql/README.md

 # Assignment 1
-1. Spin up a Node.js-driven Server (on port 3000)
+1. Spin up a Node.js-driven Server (on port 3000) - Done
 2. Handle two Routes "/" and "/users"
     - Return some greeting text on "/"
     - Return a list of dummy users (e.g. <ul><li>User 1</li></ul>)